 Inaudible words – don’t guess

-For the words that are brokenly pronounced or inaudible due to the poor recording, try to understand what is said based on the context but just don’t guess.
+For the brokenly pronounced or inaudible words due to the poor recording, try to guess the sentences based on the context but just don’t guess.
 Instead, mention (inaudible) or (several inaudible words) or sometimes (unintelligible) when you can hear the sound but can’t make them out.